Azure/bicep-registry-modules/avm/res/web/hosting-environment/README.md

 - Type: int
 - Default: `15`

-### Parameter: `ftpEnabled`

-Property to enable and disable FTP on ASEV3.

-- Required: No
-- Type: bool
-- Default: `False`

-### Parameter: `inboundIpAddressOverride`

-Customer provided Inbound IP Address.
-Only able to be set on Ase create.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `internalLoadBalancingMode`

 Specifies which endpoints to serve internally in the Virtual Network for the App Service Environment. - None, Web, Publishing, Web,Publishing.
 "None" Exposes the ASE-hosted apps on an internet-accessible IP address.